GoogleChromeLabs/react-adaptive-hooks/README.md

 const { effectiveConnectionType } = useNetworkStatus(initialEffectiveConnectionType);
 ```

+effectiveConnectionType values can be slow-2g, 2g, 3g, or 4g.

 ### Save Data

 `useSaveData` utility for adapting based on the user's browser Data Saver preferences.